 due to the size of HRP).

-A major problem associated with the use of HRP is nonspecific staining that results
+A major problem associated with the use of HRP is nonspecific staining that result

 often contain a significant amount of endogenous peroxidase activity, although commercial

 peroxidase inhibitors are available to reduce or eliminate endogenous peroxidase

 activity.
 Enzyme HRP is the label of choice for staining of paraffin sections

 of the structure, a process that inhibits the endogenous activity.

 A second drawback to HRP is its susceptibility to degradation by micro-organisms and

 antibiotics used to combat them.
 Sodium azide is a potent inhibitor of HRP,